BujSet/CS_760_Ohio_COVID_Project/README.md

 ## Dependencies
 geopy

+## Running Linear Regression Simple

+To run linear regression to predict a single COVID feature using on data in a given zipcode, use the following command:

+`python linear_regression_simple.py -y LABEL -x FEATURES`

+Some common examples are shown below:

+To run linear regression on cumulative number of COVID cases based on the number reported in the last 30 and last 14 days:
+`python linear_regression_simple.py -y 'cumulative' -x last_30_days last_14_days`

+To run linear regression on cumulative rate of COVID cases based on the rates reported in the last 30 and last 14 days:
+`python linear_regression_simple.py -y 'per_100K_cumulative' -x per_100K_last_30_days per_100K_last_14_days`

 ## Running Linear Regression

-To run the Linear Regression script, use the followign command:
+To run the Linear Regression script, use the following command:

 `python linear_regression.py "feature" num_neighbors num_folds`